ComedicChimera/chai-lang.dev/content/startup_guide/chapter12.md

 Although it seems like a lot of methods to remember, you will find you use most of these quite a lot, and that their names correspond pretty directly (and conventionally) to their function.

+## Sequences and Iterables

+Lists and arrays both fit into a larger category of data structures called **sequences**.
+A sequence is any collection of elements that are ordered and can be accessed by indices.

+Why is the grouping important?
+First and foremost, it is because all sequences shared a number of common properties.
+For example, they can all can be subscripted (using the `[]` operator).

+Another common property of sequences is that they are all **iterable**.
+What does that mean?
+At a high level, anything that it is iterable can be *iterated over* by something like a for loop -- ie. we can loop over each element and do something with it.

+{{< alert theme="info" >}}This is not a "technical" definition; rather, it is an abstrast consequence of the actual definition.{{</ alert >}}

+We have already glimpsed for loops in a previous section; however, now that we have a more complete understanding of Whirlwind, we can dive more deeply into them.
+A for loop is made up of two parts: the iterable variable(s) and the iterable.
+They are written like this:

+    for item in iterable do
+        ...

+`item` is the name of our iterator variable -- it is where each element of the iterable will be stored as we iterate over it.  `iterable` can be replaced by anything that is iterable such as a list.
+The code below goes through every item in our `countries` list from the previous section and prints it out on a separate line.

+    for country in countries do
+        println(country)

+We can use loops to do all kinds of things such as adding up the elements of an array or finding the maximum element of a list.

+    func sum_of(l: []int) int do
+        let s = 0

+        for i in l do
+            s += i

+        return s

+    # assuming list contains only positive integers
+    func max_of(l: [int]) int do
+        let mx = 0

+        for i in l do
+            if i > mx do
+                mx = i

+        return mx

+If we want to iterate through something by its indices, we can use a method called `indices` to do that.

+    let nums = [5, 6, 2, 3]

+    for i in nums.indices() do
+        println(i, nums[i])

+{{< alert theme="info" >}}This method exists for all iterables (even those not organized by indices directly).
+It is part of a larger category of methods called iterable methods we will study in a later chapter.{{</ alert >}}

+You might have already guessed by now, but the groupings of iterable and sequence correspond directly to two interfaces:
+`Iterable<T>` and `Sequence<T>`.
+The `<T>` denotes that they are *generic interfaces* -- a topic we will cover much more in depth in a later chapter.
+For the next few chapters, you are going to see that notation pop up more and more often: we are going to be using these chapters to gently introduce the topic before diving into fully.

+The `T` inside the angle brackets is the element type of the iterable or sequence -- in much the same way that the `[T]` in lists denotes the element type.
+Using these two interfaces, we can rewrite our `sum_of` method to work on every kind of iterable.

+    func sum_of(it: Iterable<int>) int do
+        let s = 0

+        for num in it do
+            s += num

+        return s

+    func main() do
+        println(sum_of([1, 2, 3])) # 6

+        println(sum_of({1, 1, 2, 3, 5})) # 12

+While these two interfaces may not appear supremely useful at the moment, understanding the ideas that underpin them is critical to understanding Whirlwind's model of data manipulation as a whole: in future chapters, we will build on the ideas that we started in this chapter.

+## Slicing

+The final topic on our introduction to sequences is **slicing**, a technique for taking the subset of a sequence.
+Slicing using the `[]` operator just like indexing; however, we are now have to specify two bounds: a start and an end index.
+The start index tells us where we are slicing from and the end index tells us where we are slicing to.
+We separate these two indices with a `:`.

+    let elements = ["chlorine", "nitrogen", "xenon", "cobalt"]

+    println(elements[1:3]) # ["nitrogen", "xenon"]

+Notice that our slice goes inclusive to exclusive -- it includes the element at the start index and excludes the element at the end index.

+We can elide the start index of a slice to slice from the start of a sequence up until a specific index.

+    elements[:2] # ["chlorine", "nitrogen"]

+Similarly, we can elide the end index to slice from a specific index to the end of the list.

+    elements[1:] # ["nitrogen", "xenon", "cobalt"]

+We cannot, however, elide both parts at the same time -- this would have no meaning.

+    elements[:] # SYNTAX ERROR

+Using slicing, we could easily rewrite our `max_of` function to work for both positive and negative integers (without having to involve any constants like `MIN_INT`, repeating any handling of integers, or introducing any "complex" control flow).

+    func max_of(s: Sequence<int>) int do
+        let mx = s[0]

+        # ignore the first value
+        for item in s[1:] do
+            if item > mx do
+                mx = item

+        return mx

+We can also assign to slices of data structures to overwrite the data contained in them with the contents of the slice.

+    elements[1:3] = ["lithium", "argon"]

+Note that if the two slices being assigned are of different sizes, the assignment will fail causing a panic.

+    elements[:2] = ["barium"] # RUNTIME ERROR